bartekpacia/garden/posts/cirrus_ci_is_the_best.md

 pretty sure they'll stop it at some point, and actually start milking money out of us.
 What else would they try to capture so much market share?

-GitHub Actions also [has shaky fundamentals][gha feels bad] and lots of strange behaviors.
+Apart from that, I think there are solid technical arguments against GitHub Actions.
+It [has shaky fundamentals][gha feels bad].
+Many things are harder than they should be; other are unsupported (e.g. local execution).
 I mean, just go watch [this great video by fasterthanlime](https://youtu.be/9qljpi5jiMQ?si=-Ouh91gt7NjCkdZQ) (it's both scary and very funny).

-I will try to convince you that [Cirrus CI] is _objectively_ better than every other major CI system in existence: GitHub Actions, CircleCI, GitLab CI/CD, and Buildkite.
+In this blogpost, I'll try to convince you that [Cirrus CI] is _objectively_ better than every other major CI system in existence: GitHub Actions, CircleCI, GitLab CI/CD, and Buildkite.

 ## Why is Cirrus CI the best